Shivamk99/well-wisher-card/README.md

 1. **Dot:** I have used processing5.js to create it and also to control the mouse effect.
 2. **Dependencies:**
+   - ```npm i p5.js react react-dom```
      - p5: p5 is a JavaScript library used for creativity
      - react and react-dom: react is for the components and react-dom is for rendering the components in the DOM.
 3. To run this project install the dependencies and run ```npm start```
 4. This project is designed using p5.js, where we can wish our friends, colleagues on Birthdays, New Year, etc..
 5. Happy Coding!!